Working with Young People

 In a world of ever increasing pressure to address lengthening waiting lists and disturbing presentations with specifically targetted manualized evidence-based interventions in the name of effectiveness and accountability, opening to the subtle signals of what might be calling a young person towards themselves and their future is often passed over.
-Symptoms of distress and discontent are seen as a problem to be solved, rather than understood as Psyche’s messages and potential opportunities for steps along the journey towards becoming a person.
+Symptoms of distress and discontent are seen as a problem to be solved or managed, rather than understood as Psyche’s messages and potential opportunities for steps along the journey towards becoming a person.

 Who is it for?

 This integrative training is open to qualified counsellors and psychotherapists interested in working with young people ethically and with an opening to depth.
 It is not suitable for trainee counsellors and psychotherapists.
 The course is intended to support counsellors and therapists, who are already qualified to work with adults, to explore some of the necessary additional skills and knowledge needed to work safely and ethically with young people.
 It offers a substantial CPD experience and successful completion of the course and its requirements will lead to the award of a certificate.
-The course itself will not lead directly to UKCP registration as a child practitioner, and details of what that would involve can be found on the UKCP website.
-BACP are currently reviewing their senior accreditation status, but previously this course would have enabled accredited members of BACP to apply for senior accredited status.
-Further information on senior accreditation can be found on the BACP website.

 Learning Style & Framework

-Adolescence, Adolescents & the Re-Vision Approach
+Adolescence, Adolescents and the Re-Vision Approach

 In this module we’ll explore experiences and understandings of adolescence, and introduce Re-Vision’s approach to integrative counselling and psychotherapy.
 We will work with participants’ experience and client vignettes.
 The weekend’s learning will include explorations of contracting to build safety, trauma informed interventions and creative approaches in working with young people.